Pneumococcal Vaccines

 -

-Aetna considers pneumococcal conjugate vaccines (PCV13, PCV15, and PCV20) and pneumococcal polysaccharide vaccine (PPSV23) experimental and investigational for other groups because its effectiveness for groups other than the ones listed in Section I (above) has not been established.
+Aetna considers pneumococcal conjugate vaccines (PCV13, PCV15, PCV20, and PCV21) and pneumococcal polysaccharide vaccine (PPSV23) experimental, investigational, or unproven for other groups because its effectiveness for groups other than the ones listed in Section I (above) has not been established.

 Code | Code Description |